Saturday, December 17, 2016

 Service with Dignity

 It's helpful to look at other examples.
 While we cannot be exactly like other countries, we can learn from them.
-In Germany, about 71% of the workforce is in service jobs.
+In Germany, around 70-75% of the workforce is in service jobs.
 Yet, having a job like this is not taken as a mark of "shame."
-In fact, if you see German wait-servers at work, you can see they treat it as a real profession.
-(Unfortunately, Germany has resorted to a trickle-down economics type plan.
-They now have more workers needing food pantries to get by.)
+I have seen German wait-staff at work: they treat it as a real profession.
+(Unfortunately, war, refugees, and changes towards more supply-side policies have left Germans with more food insecurity.)

 Although politicians can't change our behavior directly, they do seem to exercise outsized influence on people.
 Maybe if they came out and talked about our "nameless, faceless" service industry workers, if they reminded everyone of the respect that McDonald's and Wal-Mart workers should have, maybe that would make a difference.

-And, once again, dumping supply-side economics would be a good thing.
-There are many articles coming out where a few radical, open thinkers in the "1%" are saying the same thing.
+Here in America, dumping supply-side economics would be a good thing.
+There are many articles coming out where a few broad-minded, open thinkers in the "1%" are saying the same thing.
 They value a stable society and argue that better wages are part of this.
 They admit that huge windfalls for the wealthy don't "trickle down."
 They remind their audiences that the wealthy need middle-class customers to buy their stuff.
-They remind others that, if the middle class isn't stretched so thin time-wise, they can volunteer in ways to make the world a better place.
+They remind others that, if the middle class isn't stretched so thin timewise, they can volunteer in ways to make the world a better place.

 Thursday, November 3, 2016

-It has recently been revealed that the originator the Cubbies' curse, William Slanis, was actually of Russian origin; his actual name was William Stanislavsky.
+that the originator of the Cubbies' curse, William Sianis, was actually of Russian origin; his real name was William Stanislavsky.
 He was a Cold War era spy for the Russians.
-Although Communism has failed and Slanis has long since passed, there is evidence that his Moscow relations, close friends of Vladimir Putin, had been working with WikiLeaks founder, Julian Assange, to influence the outcome.
+Although Communism has failed and Sianis has long since passed, there is evidence that his Moscow relations, close friends of Vladimir Putin, had been working with WikiLeaks founder, Julian Assange, to influence the outcome.
 The attempt was to create a tied score, to create more disruption and suspicion in American culture at a time when many Americans were already saying, "Holy smokes... how'd we end up in this situation?"

 This came after high-ranking Russians insisted that they would be observers at all games, to ensure that the outcome was not rigged.
-Baseball Commissioner Rob Manfred, in private talks which were secretly recorded by the CIA & just made public, said, "It's absolutely possible for you to have observers at at the Word Series.
+Baseball Commissioner Rob Manfred, in private talks with Russians which were secretly recorded by the CIA, asserted, "It's absolutely possible for you to have observers at the Word Series.
 It's called 'buying a ticket.'
 Just make sure you do it early."
-There are now investigatons opening into how many World Series seats were bought by Russians, their exact positions in the stands, and how the tickets were paid for.
+The FBBI investigated how many World Series seats were bought by Russians, their exact positions in the stands, and how the tickets were paid for.

-There are also investigations into complaints from all major league teams that the umpiring was rigged throughout the entire season.
+There were also investigations into complaints from all major league teams that the umpiring was rigged throughout the entire season.
 Many fans took up this position over the season, but felt their opinions went unheard.
-Ken Bone (the "red sweater guy") commented exclusively (to every major news outlet) that a system is rigged when you can no longer yell at the umpire, "The ump needs glasses!", due to political correctness run amok.
+Ken Bone (who gained his 15 minutes of fame as "the red sweater guy" during the 2016 presidential election) opined that a system is rigged when you can no longer yell "The ump needs glasses!" at umpires, due to political correctness run amok.
 (This in spite of his own use of eyewear.)
-His remarks are under suspicion, now, because he first gained fame by wearing a RED sweater ("red" for Cardinals, not for communists, at least not until more innuendo surfaces) and talking in ST. LOUIS!!!
+His remarks are under suspicion now because he first gained fame by wearing a RED sweater ("red" for Cardinals, not for communists, at least not until more innuendo surfaces) and talking in ST. LOUIS!!!
+The St. Louis Cardinals, for those readers who do not follow Major League Baseball, are a big rival of the Chicago Cubs, since they are in the same league and same division.

 Russians, knowing that baseball is already steeped in superstition, felt that they could mastermind this.
-If successful, their next step was to muscle into the Ukrainian vodka business, the true fuel of that part of the world.
+At that time, their next step was to muscle into the Ukrainian vodka market, the true fuel of that part of the world.
+[2026 update: much more has unfolded in this department, obviously.]

 Neither Putin nor Assange would comment.
-But it has been discovered they speak regularly on red phones named "The Bat-**** Super-Crazy Phone."
+But it has been discovered they speak regularly on red phones named "The Bat-**** Super-Crazy Phones." ☏📞☏📞

-It is not known yet whether Facebook founder Mark Zuckerburg has been favoring the posts of one team over the other.
-Alogorithms are being carefully analyzed by the FBI, the CIA, and Mad Magazine.
+It is not known yet whether Facebook founder Mark Zuckerburg favored the posts of one team over the other.
+Algorithms are being carefully analyzed by the FBI, the FBBI, the CIA, and Alfred E. Newman, formerly of Mad Magazine.

 Wednesday, August 3, 2016